How to read Chinese words in today’s news and school books

 About the letter X

-The sound of our word “see” would be written “xi.”
-Therefore “x” sounds like “s,” and “i” is pronounced “ee.”
+Say the word “see” gently as you read this word: “xi.”
+This example shows that “x” sounds like “s,” and “i” is pronounced “ee.”
 On the list below, please speak the sound at the left, and then find the matching pinyin spelling at the right, and say it the same way:

 Bee yi (remember, y before i is silent)

 Pronounce “ping” like you would in our words ping pong.
-Please read this name in pinyin: Xi Jin Ping. (did you say “see Gene ping?”).
+Please read this name in pinyin: Xi Jin Ping. (did you say “see jeen ping?”).
 It is the name of the president of China.

 About the letter a: